proto-lab-ro/jobshoplab/docs/source/user_guide/getting_started.rst

 Customizing
 ~~~~~~~~~~~

 Want to introduce a new reward system?
 The framework provides base classes for every factory, enabling easy customization.
-This applies to the observation factory and the action interpreter as well; abstract base classes define their interfaces.
+This applies to the observation factory and the action factory as well; abstract base classes define their interfaces.

 .. hint::
    Customizing these components allows you to tailor JobShopLab to fit your specific scheduling and reinforcement learning needs.